ankitects/anki-manual/getting-started.md

 ## Videos

 For a quick way to dive into Anki, please have a look at these intro videos.
-They were made with a previous Anki version, but the concepts are the same.
+Some were made with a previous Anki version, but the concepts are the same.

 - [Shared Decks and Review